-The estimated portfolio value (excluding transfer duties) stood at EUR 1,506m at year-end, down 3% compared with the previous 12 months due to a slight increase in capitalization rates in all sectors.
+The estimated portfolio value (excluding transfer taxes) stood at €1,307 million at year-end, down 13% over the previous 12 months due to a rise in capitalization rates in all sectors, and in line with market trends.
+The loan-to-value ratio fell by 7.5 percentage points to 62.4%.